matteoventali/EzParking/Student_doc.md

 ### DESCRIPTION:
 Backend microservice responsible for sending emails to users regarding their reservations and account activities.
+Listens for triggers from other microservices (like reservation confirmations or account alerts) to send notifications.

 ### USER STORIES:
 - As a user I want to receive a confirmation mail after I registered so that I know that all has gone fine.